Ash Ketchum: In the anime

 Ash first appears in the anime's first episode, "Pokémon, I Choose You!".
 The episode takes place on Ash's tenth birthday as he wakes up late to receive his first Pokémon, resulting in the Professor, Oak, giving Ash a rebellious Pikachu.
 Ash and Pikachu bond after Pikachu saves Ash from an angry Spearow flock, and the pair become close friends.
 Ash acts as the main character of every series of the anime up until Pokémon Horizons: The Series.

 Ash travels with many traveling companions throughout the series, starting with the characters Brock and Misty in the first season.
 His companions tend to rotate throughout the series, as do his Pokémon, with Ash tending to leave most of his Pokémon (barring Pikachu) in Oak's care when he visits a new region.
-Ash also comes into conflict with the criminal organization Team Rocket, primarily in the form of the trio of Jessie, James, and their talking Meowth.
+Ash also comes into conflict with the criminal organization Team Rocket, primarily in the form of Jessie, James, and their talking Meowth.
 While the trio are primarily depicted as comic relief, they often attempt to capture Pikachu in various schemes in order to send it to their boss, Giovanni.
 Ash also frequently goes up against "rival" characters, such as his former childhood best friend, Gary Oak.

 Ash's main goal is to become a "Pokémon Master", and as a result often attempts to defeat the Pokémon League – a competition of the strongest Trainers in a given region – in whatever region he is in.
-Though his attempts are typically unsuccessful, he eventually succeeded in becoming a regional Champion in Pokémon the Series: Sun & Moon – Ultra Legends, and later became ranked as the "Monarch", of the Pokémon World Coronation tournament in Pokémon Ultimate Journeys: The Series, dethroning Leon to become recognized as the strongest Pokémon Trainer in the world.
+Though his attempts are typically unsuccessful, he eventually succeeds in becoming a regional Champion in Pokémon the Series: Sun & Moon – Ultra Legends, and later dethrones Leon as the "Monarch" of the Pokémon World Coronation tournament in Pokémon Ultimate Journeys: The Series, being recognized as the strongest Pokémon Trainer in the world.